 Ylopo’s name was created by spelling “Monopoly” backward and removing some characters.

 According to the company, the intent behind this is to turn the game of real estate on its head.

 The Ylopo platform is a real estate marketing suite or one-stop shop for all real estate marketing needs.

 You could also call it a lead generation system.

-The platform’s core is the “Ylopo Mission Control,” from which you can use all the different features (more about all of them later).
+The platform’s core is the “Ylopo Mission Control,” from which you can use all the different features (more about them later).